drupalauth/simplesamlphp-module-drupalauth/README.md

 ### Requirements

-1. Install Drupal 8.x
+1. Install Drupal 10.x
 2. Install simpleSAMLphp
-3. Install drupalauth
+3. Install drupalauth - `composer require drupalauth/simplesamlphp-module-drupalauth`
 4. Configure SimpleSAMLphp to use something other than `phpsession` for session storage, e.g., SQL or memcache (See: `store.type` in `simplesamlphp/config/config.php`).
 5. Configure the authentication source in `simplesamlphp/config/authsources.php` as described below.